 It’s no accident that Bear Mountain canoes and kayaks look as appropriate in an art gallery as they do in the water.

-We also take pride in building National sprint racing canoes, prototypes for production designs, elegant one-off custom boats, and in restoring historically significant craft.
+We also take great pride in building National sprint racing canoes, prototypes for production designs, elegant one-off custom boats, and in restoring historically significant craft.

-Our ongoing relationship with Canadian yacht designer Steve Killing has had an impact on the success of Bear Mountain.
+Our ongoing relationship with Canadian yacht designer Steve Killing has had a huge impact on the success of Bear Mountain.
 Steve not only creates dynamic hull shapes, he provides our customers with the knowledge and technical data to make informed choices.
 We know that many companies design their own hulls but we prefer to use a qualified designer who applies sound principals of yacht design for the safety of our customers.